Mongolia-focused miner expects China's Chalco to drop takeover bid

 Chalco has until September 4 to formalize its bid.

-The law stipulates that foreign investors are allowed to own a maximum of 49 percent of companies involved in the mining, finance, media and telecommunications sectors before being subject to scrutiny by a government panel.
-The rule only applies to deals valued at above $75 million, or ones involving state-owned companies like Chalco.

-But recent changes in Mongolia politics have raised hopes for a friendlier investment climate.
-Norov Altanhuyag of the Democratic Party was confirmed as prime minister last week.
-The Democratic Party, broadly in favour of the free market, is expected to comprise 75 percent of the new cabinet.

 SouthGobi's shares, which last traded at C$3.7 in Toronto, have wilted.
-Its Hong Kong-listed shares were down nearly 4 percent.
+Its Hong Kong-listed shares were down nearly 4 percent at HK$29.90 each in late morning trade on Tuesday.

-SouthGobi had had no formal contact from Chalco for more than a month, another sign that the deal will not happen, Molyneux said.
+SouthGobi has had no formal contact from Chalco for more than a month, another sign that the deal will not happen, Molyneux said.

-Chalco board secretary Liu Qiang, asked by Reuters whether Chalco was still pursuing a takeover, said she had no comment.
+Chalco board secretary Liu Qiang said she had no comment, when asked by Reuters whether Chalco was still pursuing a takeover of SouthGobi.

 SouthGobi said late on Monday its second-quarter profit plunged on lower output after Mongolia suspended its mining licence following Chalco's bid.

-Note: (This story deletes incorrect translation of Ovoot Tolgoi in paragraph 12; rewords last paragraph)